 The NET form is a format compatible with older Netscape servers and Microsoft IIS .key files, this uses unsalted RC4 for its encryption.
 It is not very secure and so should only be used when necessary.

 Some newer version of IIS have additional data in the exported .key files.
 To use these with the utility, view the file with a binary editor and look for the string "private-key", then trace back to the byte sequence 0x30, 0x82 (this is an ASN1 SEQUENCE).
 Copy all the data from this point onwards to another file and use that as the input to the rsa utility with the -inform NET option.
-If you get an error after entering the password try the -sgckey option.

 To remove the pass phrase on an RSA private key: